Boron: Allotropes

 Boron forms four major allotropes: α-rhombohedral and β-rhombohedral (α-R and β-R), γ-orthorhombic (γ), and β-tetragonal (β-T).
 All four phases are stable at ambient conditions. β-rhombohedral is the most stable and the most common.
-An α-tetragonal phase also exists (α-T) but is very difficult to produce without significant contamination.
+An α-tetragonal phase also exists (α-T) but is difficult to produce without significant contamination.
 Most of the phases are based on B_{12} icosahedra, but the γ phase can be described as a rocksalt-type arrangement of the icosahedra and B_{2} atomic pairs.
 It can be produced by compressing other boron phases to 12–20 GPa and heating to 1500–1800 °C; it remains stable after releasing the temperature and pressure.
 The β-T phase is produced at similar pressures, but higher temperatures of 1800–2200 °C. The α-T and β-T phases might coexist at ambient conditions, with the β-T phase being the more stable.
 Compressing boron above 160 GPa produces a boron phase with an as yet unknown structure, and this phase is a superconductor at temperatures below 6–12 K.